-You’ll be shocked to know how fast semen goes!
+Here are the things you never knew about a man’s sexual organs, including how fast semen goes.
 These facts about male sex organs are from sex therapist and author Dr Trina Read.

 Emotional and physical intimacy doesn’t necessarily mean sexual intimacy, though people may confuse them.
 To learn more about marriage and sexual intimacy from Dr Read, read her book Till Sex Do Us Part: Make Your Married Sex Irresistible.

 And, here are her shocking facts about a man’s body…